sensifai/sensifai-sdk-js/README.md

 Sensifai API Java Script Client

 ## Overview
-This Java Script client provides a wrapper around Sensifai [https://developer.sensifai.com](Image and Video recognition API).
+This Java Script client provides a wrapper around Sensifai (https://developer.sensifai.com)[Image and Video recognition API].

 ## Installation
 The API client is available on NPM.
 A library that exposes functions to masks strings.
 To use it, it's pretty simple.
 First, you need to install it: